 Here’s what you need:

 Foam Stickers (or anything you want to use to decorate)

 Turn on the glue gun so it is nice and hot when you need it!
 Start by laying the felt flat and placing a freeze pop (popsicle, etc.) on top.
 Fold the felt over to measure the amount needed to cover the freeze pop (see photo).
 Be sure to leave enough room for the glue!

 Mark a line where you will need to cut:

 Cut felt on the line.
 Use the hot glue to make two lines on the long side and bottom of the felt.
 (A single line of glue may not provide enough support to hold the freeze pop.
-I have found that two lines of glue provides more reinforcement):
+I have found that two lines of glue provide more reinforcement):